 Go ahead, watch some movies and read some books.
 Get outside.
 Recharge your creative batteries.
 You’re going to need the energy for the work ahead.

-The Six-Draft Revision Method
+The Six-Draft Writing Method

 When you’re constructing a novel, think like a builder.
 Start at the bottom of your story house and build up.

 2. The Story Draft